 Howard I Seidel, EdD, JD

-Howard both leads the Essex practice and works with executive clients across a wide range of industries.
+Howard co-leads the Essex Partners practice and works with executive clients across a wide range of industries.

 With over 25 years’ experience, Howard has guided hundreds of executives with his in-depth knowledge of the strategic and tactical elements of career coaching, career transition, and career change.
 Before moving to Essex, Howard was a VP at Keystone Associates.